-We want to assure those with reservations and apprehensive about the Southern Powerhouse agenda that this is not another ethnically nuanced African political disaster but an honest opportunity to transform Matabeleland into a progressive, modern and politically responsible space.
+We want to assure those with reservations and apprehensive about the Matabeleland (aka Southern Powerhouse) agenda that this is not another ethnically nuanced African political disaster but an honest opportunity to transform Matabeleland into a progressive, modern and politically responsible space.

 Now, I will clarify what brings us to this point where calls for Matabeleland relevant systems are desirable.
 From our experience of the Zimbabwean rule we conclude that ZANU PF policies are a classic by-product of politics without pragmatism; bias, exclusion and unfairness characterise state operations.
 It is equally true that Zimbabwean systems and institutions are both unwilling and incapable of protecting the rights of Matabeleland nationals.